-On July 13, 2015 the Eugene City Council approved an ordinance revising the Multi-Unit Property Tax Exemption (MUPTE) program.
-Under the new MUPTE program student housing is not eligible.
+In July 2015 the Eugene City Council approved an ordinance revising the Multi-Unit Property Tax Exemption (MUPTE) program.
+Student housing is not eligible.
 The revisions also include increased energy efficiency, higher quality design standards, expanded neighborhood involvement and an extensive community review process.
 The MUPTE Program Guide isavailableonline.

 The Multi-Unit Property Tax Exemption program is enabled under state law for the purposes of stimulating the construction of multi-unit housing in the core area and to ensure use of the core area as a place where citizens have the opportunity to live as well as work.
 Projects eligible for the tax exemption include construction, addition or conversion of rental or ownership multi-unit housing within the MUPTE boundary (please see map below).
 Projects must include a minimum of five new housing units.